rapid7/insightconnect-plugins/plugins/markdown/help.md

   "txt_string": "Rapid7 InsightConnect"
 }
 ```
 ### Triggers

 *This plugin does not contain any triggers.*
 ### Tasks

 *This plugin does not contain any tasks.*

 ### Custom Types

 *This plugin does not contain any custom output types.*

 ## Troubleshooting

 *There is no troubleshooting for this plugin.*

 # Version History

+* 3.1.4 - `Markdown to PDF` - Fix issue which produced blank PDF files
 * 3.1.3 - Update PyPandoc dependency | Update SDK
 * 3.1.2 - Added additional error messaging | Refactored code | Fixed bug in Markdown to TXT action which resulted in an incorrect output
 * 3.1.1 - Use input and output constants inm Markdown to PDF action | Change docker image from `komand/python-2-plugin:2` to `insightconnect-python-3-38-plugin:4` | Changed `Exception` to `PluginException` in Markdown to PDF action | Add `USER nobody` in Dockerfile | Update `pypandoc` and `beautifulsoup4` version in requirements | Add example inputs and outputs
-* 3.1.0 - New action: Markdown to TXT
+* 3.1.0 - `Markdown to TXT`: New action
 * 3.0.0 - Update Markdown to HTML and Markdown to PDF action titles and descriptions
 * 2.2.2 - New spec and help.md format for the Extension Library
 * 2.2.1 - Add `utilities` plugin tag for Marketplace searchability